 - Employer-sponsored coverage (including COBRA coverage and retiree coverage)

-- Coverage purchased in the individual market, including a qualified health plan offered by the Health Insurance Marketplace (also known as an Affordable Insurance Exchange)
+- Coverage purchased in the insurance market, including a qualified health plan offered by the Health Insurance Marketplace (also known as Affordable Insurance Exchange)

 - Medicare Part A coverage and Medicare Advantage plans

 - Certain types of veterans health coverage administered by the Veterans Administration

 - Coverage under the Non-appropriated Fund Health Benefit Program

 - Refugee Medical Assistance supported by the Administration for Children and Families

 - Self-funded health coverage offered to students by universities for plan or policy years that begin on or before Dec.
 31, 2014.
 For later plan or policy years, sponsors of these programs may apply to Health and Human Services (HHS) to be recognized as minimum essential coverage)